 In case of inclement weather, please call ahead before visiting the museum to make sure we're open.

 For current info and events, please check out our Facebook page using the link under our email address at the

 School Photo Project -- The Society is now posting photos online of O'Fallon area grade school classes with

 students identified, to the extent that they are known.
 Eventually, O'Fallon High School photos as well as other

 school related items will be posted.
 Click on the "Photos" link at the top of this page to check them out.

 Interested in the work of the O'Fallon Historic Preservation Commission?
 They meet the first Tuesday of each

-month (except July) at 6:30 pm at the museum.
+month (except July) at 6:30 pm at O'Fallon City Hall.
 The Commission is a city advisory board appointed by the

 mayor.
 Meetings are open to the public.